Zip Codes: 90004, 90005, 90010, 90020, 90036

 Much like the Weber House noted above, the lines of the Gless House and its use of art glass shows hints of Frank Lloyd Wright.
 The house was moved to its present location in the 1930's.

 Ain once said "Architecture took a long time to get around to the small house".
 In an area that is known for palatial estates, the Beckman House is diminutive.
 But its smart, graceful lines still demand attention.
+A nice example of Ain’s early work in the International style, influenced by Neutra and Schindler.
 Not visible from the street is the home's pinwheel-shaped plan with seven rooms having access to outdoor living spaces.
+The home was reportedly given a sensitive restoration by its owners in the early 2000’s.
 It was built in 1938 for $9,250.